 Data Protection Notice of Kreditschutzverband von 1870 pursuant to the GDPR

-To confirm that the services provided by Kreditschutzverband von 1870 are in conformity with the law, we would like to issue the following notice:
+We are issuing the following notice to confirm that the services provided by Kreditschutzverband von 1870 are in conformity with the law:

 In accordance with the GDPR, the terms are defined as follows: